-- be expensive and time consuming to prosecute or defend; - result in a finding that we do not have certain intellectual property rights or that such rights lack sufficient scope or strength; - divert management's attention and resources; or - require us to license our intellectual property.
+be expensive and time consuming to prosecute or defend;

+- · result in a finding that we do not have certain intellectual property rights or that such rights lack sufficient scope or strength; - · divert management's attention and resources; or - require us to license our intellectual property.

 We have applied for patent protection in the United States, the United Kingdom and other foreign jurisdictions relating to certain existing and proposed processes and products.
 We cannot be assured that any of our patent applications will be approved.
-Patent applications in the United States, the United Kingdom and other foreign jurisdictions are maintained in secrecy for a period of time, which may last until patents are issued, and since publication of discoveries in the scientific or patent literature tends to lag behind actual discoveries by several months, we cannot be certain that we will be the first creator of inventions covered by any patent application we make or the first to file patent applications on such inventions.
+Patent applications in the United States, the United Kingdom and other foreign jurisdictions are maintained in secrecy for a period of time, which may last until patents are issued, and since publication of discoveries in the scientific or patent application we make or the first to file patent applications on such inventions.
 The patents we own could be challenged, invalidated or circumvented by others and may not be of sufficient scope or strength to provide us with any meaningful protection or commercial advantage.
 We also cannot assure that we will have adequate resources to enforce our patents.